• Skip to primary navigation

 How To Make The Stars

-1..
-First, draw or print out the diamond shape and make a template from a scrap piece of cardboard.
+Step 1: Draw or print out the diamond shape and make a template from scrap cardboard.

-2. Then, place the diamond cardboard on the wrong side of a piece of scrap denim and draw around it.
-Cut out the diamond denim and repeat five more times.
+Step 2: Place the diamond cardboard on the wrong side of a piece of scrap denim and draw around it.
+Cut out the diamond denim and repeat it five more times.
 You will need six denim diamonds for each quilted star.

-It is best if you can use denim in different shades of indigo blue.
+It is best to use denim in shades of indigo blue.

 Drawing around diamond shape